Paebbels/PicoBlaze-Library/README.md

-PicoBlaze-Library
+The PicoBlaze-Library
 =================================================
-The PicoBlaze Library offers several PicoBlaze devices and code routines to extend a common PicoBlaze environment to a little System on a Chip (SoC or SoFPGA).
+The PicoBlaze-Library offers several PicoBlaze devices and code routines to extend a common PicoBlaze environment to a little System on a Chip (SoC or SoFPGA).

 Table of Content: